rquellh/testcafe-cucumber/README.md

 # Integration of TestCafe and CucumberJS

-This is a demonstration of integration [TestCafe](https://github.com/DevExpress/testcafe) into [CucumberJS](https://github.com/cucumber/cucumber-js) tests using TestCafe 0.18.6 and Cucumber 4.0.0.
+This is a demonstration of integration [TestCafe](https://github.com/DevExpress/testcafe) into [CucumberJS](https://github.com/cucumber/cucumber-js) tests using TestCafe 0.19.0 and Cucumber 4.0.0.

 Big thank you to [helen-dikareva](https://github.com/helen-dikareva/) for your help in starting the integration with your [repo](https://github.com/helen-dikareva/testcafe-cucumber-demo).
 This is a fork of all of the hard work you've put in.

 Also, thanks to the team at [TestCafe](https://github.com/DevExpress/testcafe) for allowing testers to break away from Selenium.

 ## Requirements
-* TestCafe - 0.18.6
+* TestCafe - 0.19.0
 * CucumberJS - 4.0.0

 ## Installation

 1. Use the `npm install` command

-2. Then open the TestCafe package.json file in the node_modules folder

-3. Replace the stack-chain dependency with `"stack-chain": "^2.0.0"`

-4. In the terminal navigate to the testcafe file under node_modules `cd .\node_modules\testcafe\`

-5. Use the `npm update` command

 ## Running tests